Squid traps in the Gulf of Thailand

 To utilize this behavior, the traps will be decked with palm fronds from either coconut- (Cocos nucifera) or fishtail (Caryota kiriwongensis) palms.

-Strings of squid eggs hung below the fronds within the trap are an additional attractant for female squids to enter and lay their egg capsules there.
+Strings of squid eggs hung below the fronds within the trap are an additional attractant for female squids, who enter the trap to lay their egg capsules.

 How do you catch squids in these traps?